Global Studies and Social Impact, B.A., B.S.

-Global Studies and Social Impact (GSI) addresses these challenges by placing contemporary issues center stage, in historical context, while engaging students in interdisciplinary exploration and problem solving, and preparing them to be innovative, flexible thinkers within their local and global communities.
+Global studies and social impact (GSI) addresses the world's greatest challenges food, security, climate change, human rights, religious freedom, and conflict by placing contemporary issues center stage, and preparing students to be creative, flexible thinkers within local and global communities.

-Students earn a B.A. or B.S. in GSI by taking courses organized around interdisciplinary global problems and themes.
+Students earn a B.A. or B.S. in GSI by taking courses organized around interdisciplinary global themes.
 Students also choose two world regions to study in more depth.

-- Learn to think in an integrated, interdisciplinary way about problems and issues affecting people across the globe.
+- Learn to think in an integrated, interdisciplinary way about issues affecting people across the globe.

-Through core courses drawn from across the University, students learn how to pose questions and explore problems and solutions through a variety of academic and professional lenses on topics impacting our world, such as:
+Through courses drawn from across the university, students learn how to explore problems and solutions through a variety of academic and professional lenses.
+Topics students explore include:

-- Global systems, such as health care, agriculture and food, and economics
+- Global systems, such as health care, food, and economics

-- The movements of peoples and ideas across the globe such as immigration, human trafficking, communications, and Geotourism
+- The movements of people and ideas across the globe such as immigration, human trafficking, and geotourism

 - Cultural, religious, or gender identities and expressions